ZoeLeBlanc/IntroToDH2020/schedule.md

 *Class Activities*

-- Introduction to text analysis in DH
+- Introduction to more advanced text analysis in DH
 - Seminar discussion of what sorts of hypotheses and research questions can we answer with text analysis

 *Assignment for next class:*